 The Incarnation, where Word and nature meet

 While Jesus walked the earth, he was grounded and connected to the natural world.
 He was born as a human baby to a human mother, and he learned to walk, talk, socialize and work with his hands.
 He made friends, attended weddings and dinner parties.
 His parables used metaphors from nature to illustrate spiritual truths.
-And at the Last Supper, he promised his friends that he’d eat and drink with them once again in his Father’s Kingdom.
+And at the Last Supper, he promised his friends he’d eat and drink with them once again in his Father’s Kingdom.

 In short, at the Incarnation of Jesus, the Word of God and the world of nature met and embraced, never to be separated again.

 Reading nature to the glory of God